fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 use Fable next.
 However, the F# way of interacting with all of these has remained very similar.

 The functional-first style means that most of your domain is immutable and you integrate it with some tiny bit of mutation at the top-level.
-We also use asynchronous workflows for user interface programming, which means encoding state machines using recursion with an occasional mutation to update the user interface.
+In the course, we also use asynchronous workflows for user interface programming, which means encoding state machines using recursion with an occasional mutation to update the user interface.
 A variation on this approach works with pretty much all user interface frameworks that we've used throughout the years.